vlayer-xyz/vlayer/book/src/advanced/dev-and-production.md

 ```

 ### Docker

-#### Install Docker and Docker Compose
-Ensure Docker and Docker Compose are installed on your system.

-If not installed, refer to the official [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installation guides.

-#### Save the vlayer compose file
-Save the [vlayer `docker-compose-devnet.yaml`](/static/docker-compose.devnet.yaml) in your working directory.
+Save the [vlayer `docker-compose-devnet.yaml`](/static/docker-compose.devnet.yaml) in your working directory (vlayer example apps already have it).

+> Ensure [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed on your system.

 #### Start the services
-Run the following command to pull the required images and start the containers:
+Pull the required images and start the containers in the background:

 ```bash
 docker compose --file docker-compose-devnet.yaml up -d
 ```

-The `-d` flag starts the containers in detached mode (in the background).
-Docker Compose will automatically create the required network and dependencies between the services.

 #### Access to services
 - **anvil devnets** (useful for time travel / teleport testing)